 - Nonsteroidal anti-inflammatory drugs (NSAIDs, such as aspirin, naproxen, or ibuprofen) may be prescribed to reduce the inflammation.
-All NSAIDs should be taken with meals to avoid stomach upset.
+All NSAIDs should be taken with food or milk to avoid stomach upset.

 - If your tendinitis or bursitis is not helped by NSAIDs, the doctor may choose to inject steroids into the surrounding area of inflammation.
 As a rule, you should not have more than 3 injections into the same area within a 12-month period.

 - You should begin graduated range-of-motion exercise once your symptoms begin to improve.

 - An exception to this type of treatment is shoulder involvement.

 - The shoulder should not be immobilized for more than 24-48 hours in order to minimize frozen shoulder, called adhesive capsulitis.

 - You should have physical therapy in addition to ultrasound and warm water baths.

 - The goal in treatment of shoulder tendinitis is first and foremost to maintain full range of motion of the shoulder joint.
 Relieving the symptoms is secondary.

 The treatment of inflammatory bursitis is similar to that of tendinitis.